esphome/esphome-docs/components/cover/tuya.rst

 Supported devices
 -----------------

-Tuya cover devices known to be supported by this integration:
+Tuya cover devices known to be supported by this component:

 - Tuya ``M515EGWT`` (motor for bead chain roller blinds)